A long-lived project that still receives updates

 "message" => true,

-"http.status" => true,
+"http.status" => true, # Extracts "http.status" tag

-"http.method" => true,
+"http.method" => true, # Extracts "http.method" tag

-"http.path" => true
+"tags" => true

 })

-{"message": "test", "http": {"status": 200, "method": "GET", "path": "/resource"}}
+{"message": "test", "http": {"status": 200, "method": "GET", "path": "/resource"}, "tags": {"other": "values"}}

 Data Formatting

-The device will have a Lumberjack::Formatter that will be used to format objects before serializing them as JSON.
-You can add additional formatters for classes to the default formatter, or supply a custom one when creating the device.
+The device includes a Lumberjack::Formatter that formats objects before serializing them as JSON.
+You can add custom formatters for specific classes or supply your own formatter when creating the device.

-device.formatter.add(Exception, LumberjacK::Formatter::InspectFormatter.new)
+device.formatter.add(Exception, Lumberjack::Formatter::InspectFormatter.new)

-device.formatter.add(ActiveRecord::Base, LumberjacK::Formatter::IdFormatter.new)
+device.formatter.add(ActiveRecord::Base, Lumberjack::Formatter::IdFormatter.new)

 device.datetime_format = "%Y-%m-%dT%H:%M:%S.%3N"